Alan Uryga

-Alan Uryga (born 19 February 1994) is a Polish professional footballer who plays as a centre-back for and captains I liga club Wisła Kraków.
+Alan Uryga (born 19 February 1994) is a Polish professional footballer who plays as a centre-back for and captains Ekstraklasa club Wisła Kraków.

 Club career

 Born in Kraków, Uryga made his debut for Wisła Kraków in the Ekstraklasa on 7 April 2012 in a match against Jagiellonia Białystok.

 On 4 September 2017, he signed a contract with Wisła Płock.

 On 31 January 2021, it was announced he signed a five-year contract with Wisła Kraków, effective from 1 July that year.
 He missed most of the 2021–22 season and the entirety of the following campaign due to multiple injuries, including a broken metatarsal bone and an ACL tear.
 On 2 May 2024, with Uryga as captain, Wisła won their fifth Polish Cup title, after a 2–1 victory over Pogoń Szczecin in the final.

 International career

 Uryga was the captain of Poland U17s during the 2011 UEFA Under-17 Championship qualifying round.
 Uryga made his first appearance for under-18 team on 25 October 2011 in a friendly against Slovenia.